Alcohol, Drug & Smoking Policy

 For clarity the normal working hours during which the policy applies includes all periods of work such as shift work, overtime and extra duty, and any period whilst waiting for work, such as between split duties.
 Any period of agreed standby or emergency call out duty shall be considered to be part of the normal working hours for the purposes of this policy.

-The Society takes a zero-tolerance approach to the consumption, possession or sale of illegal drugs within Society premises, outside during working hours, or in any vehicle used for business, all of which are strictly prohibited.
+The Society takes a zero-tolerance approach to the consumption, possession or sale of illegal drugs within Society premises, outside during working hours, or in any vehicle used for business, or on work events all of which are strictly prohibited.
 Possession and sale of drugs are also criminal offences under the Misuse of Drugs Act 1971.
 Any Line Manager who believes that a colleague is contravening this section should investigate without delay and take advice from HR as appropriate.

 Where there are reasonable grounds to suspect that a colleague is under the influence of alcohol or drugs, they will speak to the colleague confidentially and follow the relevant Society procedure.
 Misconduct related to the consumption of alcohol or drugs is normally dealt with under the Society’s disciplinary procedure and acts of gross misconduct are likely to result in summary dismissal.